Get answers to all your questions about your credit score and the OneScore app, explained in a simple and easy to understand format.

 Credit report errors are classified into 3 categories – Identity Errors – Credit reports are based on information received from banks and NBFCs in India, hence some errors like your residential/office address might be out of date as your bank/NBFC has not reported this information to Experian, CIBIL or Equifax.
 Usually this information has no impact on your credit score.
 Another case is when you share the same name with another bank customer and the records get switched due to a clerical error.
 This can have a significant impact on your credit score hence it is best to get such reporting errors corrected.
 Incorrect Account Information – This mostly occurs when your current or previous lender provides incorrect details or the credit bureau makes a mistake when processing the information received.
 Common examples include incorrect loan account balance, incorrect credit card limit, mistakes in loan origination date, etc. Fraudulent Accounts – This is the most serious type of error and it does not result from reporting or typographical errors.
 This can only occur if you are a victim of identity theft and someone is taking loans or opening new credit card accounts using your information such as PAN card number and ID card.
 You definitely need to report this to your bank and current lenders as well as get in touch with the credit bureau to get these details rectified.

 Absolutely.
 In fact the usage of our apps and it’s services too are free and will continue to remain so.
-No trial periods, no credit cards, no spam calls.
+No trial periods, no ads, no spam calls.
 In future we might launch some financial products of our own.
 Those may (or may not) involve a small fee.
 But the scores and insight features are and will remain free for life.

 We aim to make money from future products and services that we desire to launch through the app.